 - The H(e)MS URI shall be specified as an HTTPS URL in case that the H(e)MS is accessible on public internet or when TLS is used within the IPsec tunnel.

-- Ciphersuites with RC4 shall not be used.
-The support of TLS cipher suite RSA_WITH_RC4_128_SHA shall not be mandatory

 - The H(e)NB acting as CPE shall not be obliged to wait until it has accurate absolute time before it contacts the H(e)MS acting as ACS.

 NOTE 1: The term "absolute time" refers to UTC and its use is consistent with its definition and use in the sections on "Use of SSL/TLS and TCP and on Data Types" in TR-069 [15].